Create a Basic Audio Conference Application

 Run your application

-2. Check if you joined a conference with enabled audio and if you can turn your video on and off.
+2. Check if you can join a conference with enabled audio and if you can turn your video on and off.

 3. Join the same conference from another browser tab and try to speak.
-Check if you can hear yourself.
+Check if you can hear your voice.

 npm install live-server -g